If you're in town then come and visit us at:

 pendant with red and green garnets, blue and white enameling and

-mother-of-pearl all set in gold tone, total length 3-3/4" and 1-3/4" wide on
+mother-of-pearl all set in gilt silver, total length 3-3/4" and 1-3/4" wide on

 a newer 24" chain.
 The detail is lovely and the piece beautifully made.